Patient Flow in Action

 I know you know this, but the data dashboard does not tell the full story.
 The map is not the territory.

-The ED navigator does not need you to look at the portal and call her to tell her there is an ambulance that needs offloading.
+The ED navigator does not need you to look at the portal and call to tell her that there is an ambulance that needs offloading.
 She knows.
 She’s there.
 She can see it.
 Get down to ED and have a look around.
 Listen.
 Help.
 Don’t just document that you made a call.

 The big picture